dirtsimple/postmark/README.md

 * `wp postmark sync <file>... [--force] [--skip-create] [--porcelain]`
 * `wp postmark tree <dir>...  [--force] [--skip-create] [--porcelain]`

 The `sync` command creates or updates posts or pages matching the given `.md` file(s), while the `tree` command processes all `.md` files within the named directories (and all their subdirectories).
-The `--porcelain` option makes the output silent except for the Wordpress post/page IDs of the synced files.
-(Which means you can get a file's Wordpress ID by passing its filename to `wp postmark sync --porcelain`.)
+The `--porcelain` option makes the output silent except for the Wordpress post/page/option IDs of the synced files.
+(Which means you can get a file's Wordpress post ID or option ID by passing its filename to `wp postmark sync --porcelain`.)

 By default, posts and pages are not updated unless the `.md` file has changed (or been moved/renamed) since the last time it was synced, but `--force` overrides that and syncs all named files or directories, whether changed or not.
 (This can be useful if you add or remove plugins that affect how posts are converted or formatted.)